Nawsheen Nahreen Mou: Career

 She also worked as a model on various television commercials and print media.
 Previously she was working as Radio jockey and producer in fm radios of Bangladesh.
-She has Worked as director programme at radio amber from 2015 till 2017 and deputy programme director at a leading channel of Bangladesh in 2010 (channel I).
-She was Hosted ICC T20 cricket world cup 2013 ticket launching ceremony, national film award Bangladesh in 2016, BPL 2012 opening ceremony -Bangladesh Premier League first season and opening ceremony for ICC cricket World Cup in 2011.
+She has Worked as director programme at radio amber from 2015 till 2017 and deputy programme director at a leading channel of Bangladesh in 2010 (Channel i).
+She hosted the opening ceremony of the 2011 ICC Cricket World Cup.